-- 5.6 We will seek to assist existing tenants to maintain their rent payments and deal with any arrears that arise through the following: - Tenants will be advised regularly in person, through our website, newsletters, posters, leaflets, letters, emails and texts etc. to contact Housing Management staff at the earliest possible opportunity, so that help and advice may be given. - We will support tenants to log into "My Prospect Account" to monitor their rent account and pay their rent through a portal to our Housing Management IT system. - Rent statements will be issued quarterly along with advice about arrears.
+- 5.6 We will seek to assist existing tenants to maintain their rent payments and deal with any arrears that arise through the following: - Tenants will be advised regularly in person, through our website, newsletters, posters, leaflets, letters, emails and texts etc. to contact Housing Management staff at the earliest possible opportunity, so that help and advice may be given. - We will support tenants to log into "My Prospect Account" to monitor their rent account and pay their rent through a portal to our Housing Management IT system. - Rent statements will be issued quarterly along with advice about arrears. - Tenants will be made aware of the Welfare Benefits Advice service and encouraged to make use of it where necessary.

-- Tenants will be made aware of the Welfare Benefits Advice service and encouraged to make use of it where necessary. - Information on Universal Credit, Housing Benefit and other benefits will be made available to all tenants on a regular basis. - Tenants will be given at least 4 weeks written notice of any increase in rent and will be reminded to notify the Council's Finance Department about any change.
-In addition Prospect will notify City of Edinburgh Council and Department of Work and Pensions directly about rent increases. - Rent accounts will be monitored closely to allow early identification of missed payments, which result in arrears.
+- Referrals will be made to CHAI specialised debt advice via our ARCHIE debt project. - Information on Universal Credit, Housing Benefit and other benefits will be made available to all tenants on a regular basis. - Tenants will be given at least 4 weeks written notice of any increase in rent and will be reminded to notify the Council's Finance Department or update their Universal Credit journal about any change.
+In addition Prospect will notify City of Edinburgh Council and Department of Work and Pensions directly about rent increases if these agencies request it. - Rent accounts will be monitored closely to allow early identification of missed payments, which result in arrears.